apigee/apijam/Module-3/Labs/Lab 1/README.md

 Note - Be sure to replace <Your Initials> above within the proxy base path.

 You should see a 200 OK response with a listing of the Product catalog in your Response.
-You can also see your API Calls in action within the Trace Tool and will note that the Flow Call out was initiated with Spike Arrest and Oauth policies applied to this call.
+You can also see your API Calls in action within the Trace Tool and will note that the Flow Call out was initiated with Spike Arrest and OAuth policies applied to this call.

 ![image alt text](./media/image_31.png)